-Fyodor Mikhailovich Dostoyevsky (1821-1881), who was the most prominent and world famous Russian writer, is associated with Saint-Petersburg in the first place.
-Nevertheless, Dostoyevsky is a native Muscovite.
-The building where the future writer was born and spent the first 16 years of his life now houses his memorial apartment with Dostoyevskys’ authentic interiors and personal objects.
+Fyodor Mikhailovich Dostoyevsky (1821-1881), one of the most prominent of Russian writers, is primarily associated with the city of Saint-Petersburg.
+Nevertheless, Dostoyevsky was a native Muscovite.
+The building where the future writer was born and spent the first 16 years of his life now houses his memorial apartment with Dostoyevsky’s authentic interiors and personal objects.
 Some of the writer’s characters were “born” in Moscow.
-The city can also boast three unique monuments to Fyodor Mikhailovich.
-Monument to Alexander Pushkin reminds us of the brilliant speech made by Dostoyevsky to a large audience at the opening ceremony of the monument in 1880.
-It was a moment of special relevance in his life.
+The city also boasts three unique monuments to Dostoyevsky.
+A monument to Alexander Pushkin reminds us of the brilliant speech made by Dostoyevsky to a large audience at the unveiling of Pushkin’s monument in 1880 – this was a moment he would remember fondly forever.

 DOSTOYEVSKY MEMORIAL APARTMENT

-Every day in Bozhedomka little Fedya witnessed poverty, diseases and even terrifying events, for example, the story of nine-year-old hospital groom’s daughter’s death, who fell victim to a drunkard.
-Later these events were reflected in his famous works.
-He did not like the building of the hospital itself either: “the style of Napoleon I’s time – huge, pseudo-majestic and incredibly boring”.
+Every day in Bozhedomka, the little Dostoyevsky witnessed poverty, diseases and terrifying events.
+Later, what he witnessed in Bozhedomka would inspire his writing.
+He did not like the hospital building itself either, writing that it was in “the style of Napoleon I’s time – huge, pseudo-majestic and incredibly boring”.

-Later the writer’s brother recalled: “Our Father… strictly speaking, at that time occupied an apartment consisting of two clean rooms, apart from the entrance hall and the kitchen.
-Entering the apartment from the cold seni… you found yourself in an entrance hall with one window (overlooking the clean yard).
+Later, the writer’s brother recalled: “Our Father… strictly speaking, at that time occupied an apartment consisting of two clean rooms, apart from the entrance hall and the kitchen.
+Entering the apartment from the cold senia room in a Russian traditional house, izba, that connects the outside, or porch area to the lived in part inside… you found yourself in an entrance hall with one window (overlooking the clean yard).
 In the rear part of this rather long entrance hall there was a half-dark space for the children, separated from the rest of the room with a partition wall made of glued board.
 Further on was the living room – a rather spacious place with two windows overlooking the street and three windows overlooking the clean yard.
 Then there was a drawing room with two windows looking onto the street with a half-lit space for the parents’ bedroom separated with a partition wall of the same kind”.

-The museum holds authentic memorial furniture pieces of the Dostoyevskys’ family, portraits of his parents and relatives as well as books.
-The readings uniting the whole family usually took place in the living room.
-Books were taken out of the book case, the family members sat at the round table, wax candles were lit up.
-Most often they read works by Karamzin, Derzhavin, Zhukovsky, Zagoskin, and obviously the Bible.
-It is a well-known fact that Dostoyevsky remembered the Book of Job best of all while the New Testament became the book of his entire life.
+The museum holds authentic furniture pieces which once belonged to the Dostoyevsky family, including portraits of his parents and relatives as well as books.
+Reading, which united the whole family, usually took place in the living room.
+Books were taken out of the book case, the family sat at the round table, wax candles were lit.
+Most often they read works by Karamzin, Derzhavin, Zhukovsky, Zagoskin, and of course, the Bible.
+Dostoyevsky remembered the Book of Job best of all, while the New Testament coloured his views on life.

-The museum displays the “Dostoyevsky’s World” exhibition which gives an account of the writer’s work.
-In particular, you can see the writing desk from his last apartment where he wrote some chapters of “The Brothers Karamazov” and ‘The Writer’s Diary”, Dostoyevsky’s pen and ink set, his visiting cards; the New Testament, given to him by the Decembrists’ wives; and the book “One Hundred and Four Selected Stories of the Old and New Covenant”, which his mother used to teach him how to read.
-It is interesting that in “The Brothers Karamazov” Zosima says that he was taught to read with this book too.
+The museum displays the “Dostoyevsky’s WorldRussian: Mir Dostoevskogo or Мир Достоевского” exhibition which gives an account of the writer’s work.
+In particular, the writing desk from his last apartment where he wrote some chapters of “The Brothers Karamazov” and ‘The Writer’s Diary” is on display.
+So too is Dostoyevsky’s pen and ink set, his visiting cards; the New Testament, given to him by the DecembristsRussian revolutionaries who led an unsuccessful uprising on Dec.
+14 1825’ wives; and the book “One Hundred and Four Selected Stories of the Old and New Covenant”, with which his mother taught him how to read.
+It is interesting that in “The Brothers Karamazov”, Zosima says that he was taught to read using this book too.

-The museum is not very big; however, it is here that you can understand the origin of Dostoyevsky’s worldview and creative work.
-As Alyosha Karamazov from “The Brothers Karamazov” would say later: “There is nothing higher, healthier, and more useful for life ahead than a good reminiscence, especially the one that stems from the paternal home.
+The museum is not very big; however, it is helpful in understanding the origin of Dostoyevsky’s worldview and creative work.
+As Alyosha Karamazov from “The Brothers Karamazov” would say later, “There is nothing higher, healthier, and more useful for life ahead than a good reminiscence, especially the one that stems from the paternal home.
 If a man collects many of these, he is safe for the rest of his life”.

 STUDY TIME ADDRESSES